Berserk (manga): Concept and influences

 Miura stated that the title "Berserk" was chosen for its enigmatic and impactful quality, rather than being based on a pre-developed concept of berserkers or the Berserker Armor, which was introduced later.
 The word also aligned with the imagery of Guts, partly inspired by the vengeful, rage-driven protagonist of Mad Max in a grim setting.

-The series' world drew inspiration from films such as Hellraiser (1987) and The Name of the Rose (1986), the art of M. C. Escher, and the Brothers Grimm's fairy tales.
+The series's world drew inspiration from films such as Hellraiser (1987) and The Name of the Rose (1986), the art of M. C. Escher, and the Brothers Grimm's fairy tales.
 The dark fantasy setting and medieval European aesthetic were influenced by Conan the Barbarian (1982), Excalibur (1981), and the Elric of Melniboné series.
 Miura emphasized realism in creature designs to anchor the fantastical elements.
 Miura did not regard dark fantasy as a distinct genre but rather as equivalent to general fantasy.
 He observed that major Western fantasies like The Lord of the Rings incorporated dark elements, whereas Japanese fantasy, popularized by children's video games like Dragon Quest, often omitted them.
 Influenced more by novels than games, Miura "naturally turned to dark fantasy."
 Initially debating between a historical or fantasy narrative, Miura chose the latter for creative freedom.
-He incorporated anachronistic technology, such as Guts' arm cannon, and deliberately avoided historical accuracy, blending various eras into a cohesive anachronistic whole.
+He incorporated anachronistic technology, such as Guts's arm cannon, and deliberately avoided historical accuracy, blending various eras into a cohesive anachronistic whole.
 He recognized this might confuse European readers but compared it to Western stereotyping of Japan with ninjas, noting his primary focus was a Japanese audience with no intent to cater internationally.